 It all began two nights ago when I fitted the now notorious Speedlite 580EX-II on the EOS 20D and it wouldn’t fire.
 My first reaction, Oh, here we go again.
 The hot shoe screws on the camera probably needed tightening.”
 Careless me, after removing the whole metal assembly, I fiddled with the plastic micro-switch and the whole piece fell inside.
 There is no way to recover it and since it’s plastic I am not at all concerned about the possibility of shorting the circuits.
-This is when I came across a fantastic resource by wedding photographer in Philadelphia, Conrad Erb.
 While the idea of using something so readily available such as a paper clip sounds so inviting and practical, I’m concerned about it getting lost (again) so I looked around the house and found a hairbrush bristle made of strong plastic and it fitted perfectly as a replacement to the original item.

 How about that eh, an American solution (USA made hair brush) to fix a stupid Japanese design flaw that’s caused by the carelessness of a Chinese owner?
 I say stupid because there has got to be a better way to design a micro switch that isn’t a piece of unsecured 0.5 cm plastic.
 Incidentally, professional SLR bodies such as the EOS 5d and 1 series do not have this switch as they don’t come with a pop-up flash.
 This micro-switch tells the camera if an external flash is being used so that the pop-up flash isn’t activated either automatically or intentionally.